notional-labs/starport/docs/cli/index.md

 **SEE ALSO**

-* [starport](#starport)	 - Starport offers everything you need to scaffold, test, build, and launch your blockchain
+* [tinyport](#tinyport)	 - Tinyport offers everything you need to scaffold, test, build, and launch your blockchain